zalenix/portaldocs/portal-sdk/templates/top-extensions-getting-started.md

 ## Maintain development environment

-Developers need to keep their development environments current while they are implementing extensions.
-They should occasionally revisit the software that was installed as specified in [top-extensions-install-software.md](top-extensions-install-software.md) to ensure that their development platforms use the most recent software that is compatible with Azure Development.
+Your development environment should remain current while you are implementing extensions.
+Every four months, you should revisit the software that was installed as specified in [top-extensions-install-software.md](top-extensions-install-software.md) to ensure that the development environment is still using  the most recent software that is compatible with Azure Development.
 For example, [http://aka.ms/portalfx/downloads](http://aka.ms/portalfx/downloads) specifies the most recent edition of the Azure Portal SDK.

  <!--TODO: Determine whether there  is a more direct way to make the following link: